EPCs will only become credible if model outputs are compared with real-world performance in a transparent and repeatable way.

 HTC is the rate of heat loss per degree of temperature difference (W/K), in effect a single number that summarises how thermally leaky a home is.
 That makes it a useful basis for whole-home heat-loss comparison.

-A growing range of methods can estimate whole-home HTC, from co-heating and shorter dynamic tests such as QUB to in-use smart-meter approaches such as SMETER.
-More rapid or lower-cost methods are more scalable, but typically come at the cost of greater measurement uncertainty.
+A growing range of methods can estimate whole-home HTC, from long-duration co-heating tests in vacant dwellings to scalable in-use smart-meter approaches such as SMETER.
+More rapid or in-use methods typically come at the cost of greater measurement uncertainty.
 Measurements can show what a home is really doing, but they are not self-explanatory: results still depend on method, timing, weather, and how the data is analysed.

 SAP calculates an 'Inputs-Based' HTC from fabric and ventilation assumptions.
 HEM reports a static HTC in the results_static.csv output file, but that value is not directly interchangeable with SAP.
 Neither metric gives you the same thing as a dynamic output-based HTC under changing weather, solar gains, ventilation, and thermal mass.

 H3 is designed to derive that output-based HTC from HEM in a way that is more comparable with in-use measurement.
-That creates a practical basis for calibration and validation: measured performance can challenge the model, while the calibrated model still helps explain and predict building behaviour.
+In practice, it wraps HEM in a controlled execution workflow so measured performance can challenge the model, while the calibrated model still helps explain and predict building behaviour.

 How H3 calculates HTC